oleglukin/shimanami-kaido/README.md

 ### 1. Sparkclient
 This application contains Spark driver program and events stream processing logic (aggregation).
 It has been tested in local mode only.
 It ingests data from a local folder (configurable within the properties file).
 The folder is monitored for new files and the new files are ingested as a stream.
-This data should have a schema matching signal event to be parsed (see data model below).
+This data should have a schema matching signal event to be parsed (see data model above).
-Parsed data is then grouped by `id_location` and `id_detected` to find count of functional and failed events for each location.
+Parsed data is then grouped by `id_location` and `id_detected` to find total number (count) of functional and failed events for each location.
-Once grouped the data is being sent to HTTP endpoint (see API methods below).
+Once grouped the data is being sent to an HTTP endpoint (see API methods below).

 ### 2. API
 Methods:
 - `newSignalEvent` - accept new signal event and process it: accumulate events into batches and then dump into a file
 - `get` - get aggregation results by location
 - `getLocations` - get aggregations for all known locations
-- `newAggregation` - accept new aggregation, add/update in memory to make it available for API users
+- `newAggregation` - accept new aggregation, add/update in memory to make it available for API clients

 There is a class called `SignalHandler`.
 It's purpose is to accumulate new signals from controller and dump them to a text file once in a while.